t-edson/P65Pas/README.md

 If delays are used in the program, only some frequencies are supported.
 They are:

-1MHz, 2Mhz, 4Mhz, 8MHz, 10MHz, 12MHz, 16MHz or 20MHz.
+1MHz, 2Mhz, 4Mhz, 8MHz, 10MHz.

-If frequency is not specified, the default value is 4MHz.
+If frequency is not specified, the default value is 1MHz.

 #### $MODE